Clarifai/clarifai-python/docs/tutorial.rst

 Predict with Model
 ==================

-.. note:: This assumes you follow through the tutorial and finished the "Upload Images"
+.. note:: This assumes you follow through the tutorial and finished the "Upload Images",
-          and "Create a Model" to create a model.
+           "Create a Model", and "Train the Model".
-          Otherwise you may not be able to train the model.
+          Otherwise you may not be able to make predictions with the model.

 .. code-block:: python
    :linenos: